2022 FIFA World Cup broadcasting rights

 The 2022 FIFA World Cup was an association football tournament took place in November and December 2022 involved 32 men's national teams from nations affiliated to the International Federation of Association Football (FIFA).
 The tournament was broadcast all over the world.

 Host broadcaster

-As with all FIFA World Cup matches since the 2002 edition, the production of the 'world television feed' will be by Host Broadcast Services (HBS), part of Infront Sports & Media.
-Matches will be captured in Ultra-high-definition (UHD) and HLG High-dynamic-range (HDR), with 5.1 surround sound.
-The 'world feed' is then used by rights holding broadcasters around the world.
+As with all FIFA World Cup matches since the 2002 edition, the production of the 'world television feed' was by Host Broadcast Services (HBS), part of Infront Sports & Media.
+Matches were captured in Ultra-high-definition (UHD) and HLG High-dynamic-range (HDR), with 5.1 surround sound.
+The 'world feed' was then used by rights holding broadcasters around the world.